adrianotanaka/architect/_posts/2017-03-23-zoiper-shortcut.md

 - posts
 ---

-Today i installed the Zoiper softphone in Fedora 25 (Cinnamon) but at the end, the desktop shortcut was not created.
+##Today I installed the Zoiper softphone in Fedora 25 (Cinnamon) but at the end, the desktop shortcut was not created.
 So, this is the .desktop file to create:

 {% highlight shell %}